razon7/Group-Project/README.md

 * Early Career Salary

 **At the end of this project, we seek to answer the following questions:**
-* Does the college location (state) influence early career salary?
+* Does the college location (state, region, and/or division) influence early career salary?
 * Does the college tuition cost (in-state or out-of-state) influence early career salary?
 * Does the college enrollment size influence early career salary?
 * Does the degree length (two-year or four-year) influence early career salary?
 * Does a public, private, or for-profit college influence early career salary?
 * How does a two-year degree compare to a four-year degree with regards to early career salary?
 * How does in-state tuition costs compare to out-of-state with regards to early career salary?
+* How does geographical region (and/or division) influence early career salary?

 ## Data Sources
-Our data is spread across three CSV files and can be found in the Resources folder housed on the main branch of this repository.
+Our data is spread across four CSV files and can be found in the Resources folder housed on the main branch of this repository.
 These files were sourced from [Kaggle](https://www.kaggle.com/) and below is a breakdown of where the data originated.
 * School name, tuition, fees, school type, degree length, state, and in-state vs out-of-state comes from [The Chronicle of Higher Education](https://www.chronicle.com/).
 * Enrollment size comes from [TuitionTracker.org](https://www.tuitiontracker.org/).
 * Potential salary data and percentage of STEM degrees comes from [payscale.com](https://www.payscale.com/).
+* Region and division of states comes from [United States Census Bureau](https://www.census.gov/geographies/reference-maps/2010/geo/2010-census-regions-and-divisions-of-the-united-states.html).

 --------------------------------------------
 ## Project Title (TBD)